-Read our guide Wills and estate planning for more information.
-In Scotland, contact Age Scotland for their guide Making your will.
-Financial abuse It can be frightening to discover that someone is stealing from you or trying to take advantage of you, but there are things you can do about it.
-Almost half a million people over the age of 65 will experience some form of abuse or neglect.
-Abuse can take many forms, including financial abuse.
-Examples of this include: - a relative or a carer spending your money on themselves when they're doing your shopping - a relative or carer refusing to let you decide what to spend your money on - someone telling you they deserve or need money, perhaps by saying you're a burden or by telling you a hard luck story - relatives moving into your home uninvited - someone pressuring you to sign your property over to them or to change your will.
+Examples of financial abuse include:

+- a relative or carer spending your money on themselves when they're doing your shopping - a relative or carer refusing to let you decide what to spend your money on - someone telling you they deserve or need money, perhaps by saying you're a burden or by telling you a 'hard luck' story - relatives moving into your home uninvited - someone pressuring you to sign your property over to them or to change your will.

 If you're experiencing abuse, the best way to protect yourself and stop it is to report it.
 It might feel impossible, especially if the person abusing you is a close friend or relative, but they have broken your trust, and possibly the law.

-Good to know If you're worried your carer may be taking advantage of you or you want to find a carer you know you can trust, there are organisations listed in the back of the guide that can help (see pages 21-25).
+If you're worried your carer may be taking advantage of you or you want to find a carer you know you can trust, there are organisations listed pages 22-26 that can help.

+Reporting abuse

-Reporting abuse You should never be made to feel uncomfortable or unsafe.
+You should never be made to feel uncomfortable or unsafe.
 If you feel something isn't right, always trust your instincts.
-There are ways to put things right, and there are people who can help you: - Tell someone you trust, such as a friend or relative, and talk it through with them to decide what to do next. - Speak to your doctor, care worker, social worker or the adult social services team at your local council find them in your phone book or online. - Call 999 immediately if you have been physically harmed and need help. - Call the local police on the 101 non-emergency number if you think a theft has occurred. - Contact Age UK for advice (page 20). - Action on Elder Abuse's (page 21) confidential helpline provides information, advice and support for concerns about abuse of older people.
+There are ways to put things right, and there are people who can help you.

+- Tell someone you trust, such as a friend or relative, and talk it through with them to decide what to do next. - Speak to your doctor, care worker, social worker or the adult social services team at your local council find them in your phone book or online. - Call 999 immediately if you have been physically harmed and need help. - Call the local police on the 101 non-emergency number if you think a theft has occurred. - Contact Age UK for advice or, in Wales, contact Age Cymru and in Northern Ireland contact Age NI (page 21). - Hourglass' (page 23) confidential helpline provides information, advice and support for concerns about abuse of older people.

 What happens when you report abuse?